RELATED PROCEDURES AND GUIDANCE

 Best practice dictates that when professionals request a service, they will have gained the explicit consent of the child/parent, or at least one person with parental responsibility.

 If a professional is requesting a Family Wellbeing service, there must always be consent.
-If a professional is requesting a Children’s Social Care ‘Child in Need’ assessment and they do not have consent, MASH may ask the professional to discuss the matter with the child/family, before they will take further action.
+If a professional is requesting a Children's Social Care 'Child in Need' assessment and they do not have consent, MASH may ask the professional to discuss the matter with the child/family, before they will take further action.
 However, if it has not been possible to get consent and/or there are potential safeguarding concerns, it is expected the professional will have at minimum informed the child/parent they are making contact with the MASH.
-For further guidance on when these circumstances apply, refer to the London Child Protection Procedures, Sharing Information Procedure.
+For further guidance on when these circumstances apply, refer to the London Child Protection Procedures, Sharing and Processing Personal Information Procedure - under review.

 There are some circumstances; when there is evidence or reasonable cause to believe that a child is suffering, or is at risk of suffering, significant harm; where sharing information without consent will be justified in the public interest.
 When there is justifiable public interest, there are some circumstances where consent can be overridden, furthermore there may also be times when it is also NOT appropriate to inform the child/parent or person with parental responsibility that the information will be shared.
 If doing so would: